 Minimally invasive treatments for severe nerve pain

 If your nerve pain has progressed from a mild to severe state, you have likely already tried weeks or months of conservative treatments.
 If pain medication, intermittent rest, physical therapy, hot-cold compresses or other nonsurgical therapies have proven ineffective, your physician may suggest that you consider spine surgery as a nerve pain treatment.
 If this is the case, you should know that there are alternatives to highly invasive, open spine surgeries.
 Laser Spine Institute offers a variety of minimally invasive, outpatient procedures that utilize state-of-the-art technology.
 We safely and effectively decompress spinal nerves without the risks and lengthy recuperation associated with open spine surgery.
-Contact Laser Spine Institute today for a complimentary review of your MRI or CT scan.
+Contact Laser Spine Institute today for a review of your MRI or CT scan to determine your eligibility for one of our outpatient procedures.